nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 with
 sale_info as (
   select
-      extract(month from a.ModifiedDate) as mth
+      extract(month from a.ModifiedDate) as month
-     , extract(year from a.ModifiedDate) as yr
+     , extract(year from a.ModifiedDate) as year
      , a.ProductId
      , b.Name
      , sum(a.OrderQty) as sales
   from `adventureworks2019.Sales.SalesOrderDetail` a
   left join `adventureworks2019.Production.Product` b
     on a.ProductID = b.ProductID
-  where FORMAT_TIMESTAMP("%Y", a.ModifiedDate) = '2011'
+  where format_timestamp("%Y", a.ModifiedDate) = '2011'
   group by 1,2,3,4
 ),

 stock_info as (
   select
-      extract(month from ModifiedDate) as mth
+      extract(month from ModifiedDate) as month
-      , extract(year from ModifiedDate) as yr
+      , extract(year from ModifiedDate) as year
       , ProductId
       , sum(StockedQty) as stock_cnt
   from `adventureworks2019.Production.WorkOrder`
-  where FORMAT_TIMESTAMP("%Y", ModifiedDate) = '2011'
+  where format_timestamp("%Y", ModifiedDate) = '2011'
   group by 1,2,3
 )